puppetlabs-toy-chest/puppetlabs-openstack/README.md

 * A compute node to run guest operating systems.
 * Swift nodes (three zones) that host the object store.

+The all-in-one deployment sets up all of the services except for Swift on a single node.

 ##Setup

 ###Setup Requirements

-This module assumes multiple nodes running on a RedHat 6 variant (RHEL, CentOS, or Scientific Linux) or Ubuntu LTS 12.04.
+This module assumes nodes running on a RedHat 6 variant (RHEL, CentOS, or Scientific Linux) or Ubuntu LTS 12.04.
 Additionally, each node needs a minumum of two network interfaces, and up to four.
 The network interfaces are divided into two groups.